Vancouver Fire Department (Washington): History

-The Vancouver Fire Department (VFD) was officially founded on January 1, 1867, when an ordinance was passed by the City Council organizing a fire department for the city.
+The Vancouver Fire Department (VFD) was officially founded on January 1, 1867, by means of an ordinance passed by the City Council.
 The motivation for the formation of the department came in August 1866 when a fire started in a furniture store and, in less than an hour, destroyed eight buildings.

 Operations

 Fire and EMS Response

-An engine company is the standard multi-purpose response resource for each VFD first-due zone (station area).
+An engine company is the standard multi-purpose response resource for each of the 11 VFD stations.
 Engines carry water, hose, a full complement of emergency medical equipment, as well as a variety of other tools and equipment.

-VFD has 2 truck companies (aka ladder trucks) that are housed alongside engine companies.
+In addition, the VFD operates 3 truck companies (aka ladder trucks) that are housed alongside engine companies.
 VFD truck companies carry a full complement of ground ladders and a 100 ft. aerial ladder, along with other structure-fire-specific tools.
 They are also the primary technical rescue companies, carrying patient extrication equipment, forcible entry equipment, and other special equipment.
-Both VFD trucks are tractor-drawn aerials (TDAs) and do not carry water.
-They are the only fully-staffed truck companies in all of Clark County.
+Current VFD trucks are tractor-drawn aerials (TDAs) and do not carry water.
+They are the only fully staffed truck companies (crew of 4 at all times) in all of Clark County.